mertpehlivancik/MertPehlivancik/README.md

 ## Hi there 👋
-🎓 I graduated from Yasar University-Computer engineering departmant in 2019.<br>
+🎓 I graduated from Yasar University-Computer engineering department in 2019.<br>
 🏢 I'm a freelancer.<br>
 ⚡ I'm an enthusiastic learner.